 With the company’s office in Indonesia offering better pay and a working visa, Paye made the move.
 He has since made a new life for himself in Jakarta as a professional martial artist, with the hope of one day becoming a world champion.

-Paye’s amazing story does not end there, and may even come full circle.
-The Liberain says he mulling a move.
+Paye’s amazing story will continue far after the contest, and it may even come full circle.
+The Liberian says he mulling a move.
 The US is one option, and it is something his friends are encouraging.
-But the thought of moving back to Liberia to open a gym, and bring martial arts to his corner of Africa lights up his face.
+But the thought of moving back to Liberia to open a gym, and bring martial arts to his corner of Africa, lights up his face.